RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

 \subsection{Calibration with multiple sources of observations}

 In reality, one may have observations of different types and they may come from multiple sources.
-For instance, satellite radar interferogram, observations from GPS stations, and tiltmeter observations are used to estimate the geological processes of volcanic eruption in \cite{anderson2019magma}.
-Multiple satellite interferograms are sometimes available for inference \citep{agram2015noise}.
+In \cite{anderson2019magma}, for instance, multiple satellite interferogram and GPS observations measuring the ground deformation during the K\={\i}lauea volcano eruption in Summer 2018 are used for calibrating mechanical models that relate the observations to calibration parameters, such as depth and shape of the magma chamber, magma density, pressure change rate, and so on.
+In these applications, the measurement bias, such as the atmospheric error, can substantially affect the satellite measurements of the ground deformation \citep{Zebker1997,agram2015noise}.

-Bayesian model calibration using multiple sources of observations was discussed in \cite{gu2022calibration}.
+Model calibration using multiple sources of observations was {studied} in \cite{gu2022calibration}.
 For each source $l$, $l=1,2,...,k$, let the field observations of the $l$ th source at observable input $\mathbf x$ be modeled as

 where $f^M_l(\mathbf x, \bm \theta)$ is the computer model for source $l$.
-The discrepancy function is denoted as $\delta(\mathbf x)$ and the source-specific measurement bias is denoted as $\delta_l(\mathbf x)$ , which are the correlated noise terms.
-Measurement bias often appear at satellite radar interferogram, as atmospheric error could affect the quality of the image.
-The mean (or trend) of each data source is denoted as $\mu_l$, and the independent measurement noise is denoted as $\epsilon_{l}$.
+The discrepancy function is denoted by $\delta(\mathbf x)$ and the source-specific measurement bias is denoted by $\delta_l(\mathbf x)$.
+Measurement bias often appears in the satellite radar interferogram, as atmospheric error could affect the quality of the image.
+The mean of each data source is denoted by $\mu_l$, and the independent measurement noise is denoted by $\epsilon_{l}$.

-In \pkg{RobustCalibration}, we allow users to integrate observations from multiple sources to calibrate computer models by the function \code{rcalibration\_MS} and to make predictions using the function \code{predict\_MS.rcalibration\_MS}.
-Posterior sampling method is implemented for parameter estimation for multiple sources of data.
-Besides, both GaSP and S-GaSP model can be chosen to model the measurement bias $\delta_l$, for $l=1,...,k$.
+In \CRANpkg{RobustCalibration}, we allow users to integrate observations from multiple sources to calibrate computer models by the function \code{rcalibration\_MS} and to make predictions using the function \code{predict\_MS.rcalibration\_MS}.
+The posterior sampling method is implemented for parameter estimation for multiple sources of data.
+Besides, both GaSP and S-GaSP models can be chosen to model the measurement bias $\delta_l$, for $l=1,...,k$.
 Similar to calibration model with a single source of data, we allow users to choose a model with no-discrepancy, and with GaSP or S-GaSP model of the discrepancy function $\delta$.
 Users can choose to have measurement bias or not.
-Finally, we allows users to integrate different types of measurements for model calibration by using different designs of observable inputs.
+We also allow users to integrate different types of measurements for model calibration by using different designs of observable inputs.